-While the Colt .45 was a masterpiece in its own right and uniquely capable of equalizing with rapid, repeatable and accurate shots, by the time it came around, the west was already essentially won.
+While the Colt .45 was a masterpiece in its own right and uniquely capable of equalizing with rapid, repeatable and accurate shots, by the time it came around, the west already was essentially won.
 With respect to long guns, other American West enthusiasts assign the same revered title to the Model 94 Winchester Saddle-Ring Carbine Lever Action Rifle.
 Ask any self-respecting firearm enthusiast or western history nut which firearm really won the west and you undoubtedly will hear about one or both, the Colt or Winchester.

 The fact that they have reached an iconic status in western history in undeniable; they deserve such status.
-But while Colt and Winchester certainly own respectful places in the fabric of American history, they most assuredly did not win the West; that dubious honor rests solely on the shoulders of the air rifle.
+But while Colt and Winchester certainly own respectful places in the fabric of American history, they most assuredly did not win the west; that dubious honor rests solely on the shoulders of the air rifle.

 A Brief Airgun History

-Unfortunately, the technology fell to slumber for over 1,500 years before an unknown Danish inventor resurrected the technology in a spring-loaded, trigger-activated firearm.
-In 1590, Marin le Bourgeoys, inventor of the world famous flintlock mechanism used for over 200 years, further developed the technology in the form of an air rifle that would be recognized even today for its modern rifle attributes.
+Unfortunately, the technology fell to slumber for more than 1,500 years before an unknown Danish inventor resurrected the technology in a spring-loaded, trigger-activated firearm.
+In 1590, Marin le Bourgeoys, inventor of the world famous flintlock mechanism used for more than 200 years, further developed the technology in the form of an air rifle that would be recognized even today for its modern rifle attributes.
 Le Bourgeoys’ air rifle was gifted to King Henry IV, in 1600.
 Soon after, a “more perfect compressed-air gun was brought out by Guter at Nuremberg in 1656, which had attached to the stock, in musket form, all the appliances for charging and discharging by air compression,” according to historical sources.

 The Real Gun That Won The West